Table of Contents

 The reason I didn’t visit Bolivia before is because of its remoteness and the altitude difference which ranges from sea level to over 5000 meters high.
 I normally have a maximum of a week including travel time before or after a business trip and to make a decent trip to Bolivia this is too short.
 Due to my way of booking cheap business class tickers I arrived 10 days before my Sao Paulo conference in Brazil which made my wish to visit Bolivia come true.
 The only “problem” was that especially at the end of November the salar gets a bit brown because of wind blowing sand on it.
 This disappears again after the rainy season when the salar turns into one big mirror.
 I for sure need to return one day to see the salar as a mirror.

 I visited Sucre first to get used to the altitude and continued to Potosi, Uyuni, and La Paz.
 You can fly to Uyuni from La Paz or Santa Cruz but I went by private car from Sucre to Potosi and finally to Uyuni.
-I will share my route with you later but you can email Jorge (firstname.lastname@example.org / Whatsapp: +59 1774 72 534) to book a car.
+Email Jorge (email@example.com / Whatsapp: +59 1774 72 534) to book a car.
 He drives safe and defensive which isn’t standard in Bolivia as my taxi ride from Sucre airport reached 120 km/h at curvy mountain roads.
 I prefer to drive safe.
 To see the Salar de Uyuni one full day is enough unless you want to visit the desert and lakes on the other side too.
 I will visit those another time as I didn’t have time now and I saw similar landscapes already while exploring the Atacama Desert.

 Geology of the Salar de Uyuni